The Board Chair is responsible for the overall leadership and effective performance of the board.

 - In conjunction with the Chief Executive Officer, Corporate Secretary and Committee Chairs, ensure the coordination of Board meeting agendas, reports, briefing packages and related events to support good discussion and decision-making.

-- Through the Corporate Governance Committee, ensure that the size and composition of the Board is reviewed and assessed, and make recommendations to Government as required.
-Also ensure that Board and Commissioner performances are reviewed to identify education and learning opportunities that will support effective governance.
+- Through the Governance and Human Resources Committee, ensure that the size and composition of the Board is reviewed and assessed, and make recommendations to Government as required.
+Also ensure that Board and Commissioner performance are reviewed to identify education and learning opportunities that will support effective governance.

 - Oversee all matters with respect to conflicts of interest, should they arise.